 We invest your gift in local, community-based and community-led solutions.
 We fund programs and services that are best in class and have demonstrated meaningful impact, lasting results, and outcomes that align with our focus on reducing poverty.
-We also lead innovative initiatives like our Family Success Center, which offers an array of services in one location so that entire families can access all the help they need to further their education and careers and improve their financial stability.
-View our diverse portfolio of investments.
+We also lead innovative initiatives, like our Family Success Centers, which offer an array of services in one location so that entire families can access all the help they need to further their education and careers and improve their financial stability.

-Program applications are reviewed by volunteer councils made up of local subject area experts and experienced evaluators.
+Program applications are reviewed by volunteer committees made up of local subject matter experts and experienced evaluators.
 Funding recommendations are presented to the United Way Board of Directors, also comprised of volunteers, for final review and investment decisions.

 Our most valuable asset is the trust and confidence people have in our ability to meet community needs.
 We are audited each year by an independent accounting firm to ensure we are in compliance with generally accepted accounting procedures, regulations, and laws.
 All funding decisions are made by teams of community volunteers in conjugation with approval by our Board of Directors.
 We strive to meet the philanthropic goals of our donors and offer a donor satisfaction guarantee.
 We are a longstanding member of the Better Business Bureau and receive high marks from Charity Navigator.
 To ensure transparency, we publish our annual report, audited financial statements and IRS 990 on our website.
 View our financials and policies.